-James Crews’ work has appeared in Ploughshares, Raleigh Review, Crab Orchard Review and The New Republic, among other journals, and he is a regular contributor to The (London) Times Literary Supplement.
+James Crews’ work has appeared in Ploughshares, Raleigh Review, Crab Orchard Review, and The New Republic, among other journals, and he is a regular contributor to The (London) Times Literary Supplement.
 His first collection of poetry, The Book of What Stays, won the 2010 Prairie Schooner Book Prize and received a Foreword Magazine Book of the Year Award.
 Other awards include residencies from the Sitka Center for the Arts and Caldera Arts as well as two Dorothy Sargent Rosenberg Prizes.
 He holds an MFA in creative writing / poetry from the University of Wisconsin-Madison and a PhD in writing and literature from the University of Nebraska-Lincoln, where he worked for Ted Kooser’s American Life in Poetry newspaper column and grew to love the Great Plains.
-He now lives on an organic farm in Shaftsbury, Vermont, just a few miles from the Robert Frost Stone House.
+His second poetry collection, Telling My Father, won the Cowles Prize and will be published later this year by SMSU Press.
+James lives on an organic farm in Shaftsbury, Vermont, just a few miles from the Robert Frost Stone House.